How to Start a Successful YouTube Channel for Your Business

 This post was last updated on March 18, 2020.

 So you’re thinking of taking the plunge into YouTube for your business, are you?
-It’s a smart move, given that 300 hours of video are uploaded every single minute to the platform, but it may not seem as easy as it was to create your stunning website.
+It’s a smart move, given that 300 hours of video are uploaded every single minute to the platform, but it may not seem as easy as it was to learn how to create a website.
 Relax – we’re going to give you a breakdown of some basics to get your YouTube business channel up and running.

 The first thing you’ll need to do is actually create your business channel, and YouTube makes it incredibly easy to do.
 With just a couple of clicks, you’ll be ready to dive into setting up your new channel.

-Next, you’ll want to fill out your profile and channel description; this is the first option you see after you have created a channel.
+If you're wondering how to start a YouTube channel that draws attention to your brand, the next step is to fill out your profile and channel description.
+This is the first option you see after you have created a channel.
 Here, you should describe your brand and what viewers can expect to see on your channel.
 This is also a great place to add links to your website and other social media networks that you use.
 This description will appear in more than one place on your channel, so be sure to put your best foot forward when filling it out!

 When you go to a YouTube channel, you’ll immediately be greeted with a large banner displaying the channel name.
 This is your cover photo and is prime real estate for introducing your brand.

 You can make your cover photo as extravagant or minimal as you’d like, but just make sure that your brand is the focal point, as it’s going to be the first impression someone gets upon entering.
 Luckily, there are a great assortment of tools to get you started if you don’t happen to be a seasoned graphic designer.
 Friendly reminder: YouTube recommends uploading your cover photo at 2560 x 1440 pixels with a maximum file size of 4MB.

 04. Know your market, know your content type

 Since you’re starting a YouTube channel for your own business, you should have more than enough source material to work with, and you can approach your video content in more than one way.